DaanWillems/blog-site/content/posts/db-1.md

 - Data written must be persistent (not lost on system restarts).
 - The database must be crash resistant (Data must never be lost if the database reports that it's inserted, even if the system crashes during a write).
 - There should be a basic schema mechanism to define the structure of the data.
-- It must support: strings, integers and booleans.
-- It must support: Defining a primary key.
 - There should be a way of interfacing with the database (inserting, reading, updating and deleting data).
 - There should be a primary index to speed up finding data.
 - The database should be optimized for quick writes.